 - Sourced or produced:

-- o Locally,
+- Locally,

-- o Ethically,
+- Ethically,

 - Sustainably,

-- o By businesses owned by underrepresented populations,
+- By businesses owned by underrepresented populations,

 - By businesses that value the well-being of their employees;

 - Healthful; and

 - Fairly priced.

 E2: Has access to services that support all community members based on their needs, including transportation needs.